Skip to main content

 (D) Up to twenty-five per cent of net earnings may be used for restitution to the victim(s) of the inmate's offense(s), if the inmate voluntarily requests or is under court order to make restitution or to the reparations fund.

-(F) Not less than twenty-five per cent of net earnings shall be deposited to the personal account of the inmate.
+(F) Not less than twenty-five per cent of net earnings will be deposited to the personal account of the inmate.

-(G) The department shall establish a non-interest bearing savings account for each inmate.
-Monthly net earnings after deductions pursuant to paragraphs (B) to (E) of this rule deposited to the personal account of the inmate in excess of two-hundred dollars shall be placed into the savings account for the benefit of the inmate.
+(G) The department is authorized to establish a non-interest bearing savings account for each inmate.
+Monthly net earnings after deductions pursuant to paragraphs (B) to (E) of this rule deposited to the personal account of the inmate in excess of two-hundred dollars will be placed into the savings account for the benefit of the inmate.
 Funds from the savings account may be used to satisfy applicable taxes if necessary.
-Earnings withheld pursuant to paragraph (A) of this rule and not used shall be deposited to the savings account.
-The balance in the savings account shall be paid to the inmate upon release, or to the person authorized to claim the inmate's property in the event of death, and will be in lieu of the release payment specified in rule 5120-3-08 of the Administrative Code.
+Earnings withheld pursuant to paragraph (A) of this rule and not used will be deposited to the savings account.
+The balance in the savings account will be paid to the inmate upon release, or to the person authorized to claim the inmate's property in the event of death, and will be in lieu of the release payment specified in rule 5120-3-08 of the Administrative Code.
 Inmates serving a sentence of a minimum of twenty-five years to life without parole may make a request for savings disbursement to the managing officer.

 (H) Upon approval from the managing officer or designee, inmates may be permitted to request withdrawals from their savings account in the following limited circumstances.
 However, no such withdrawals may be permitted to reduce the balance of a savings account to a zero balance: